The historic Mujibnagar Day will be observed today marking the oath-taking ceremony of the country’s first government on April 17, 1971.

-In the absence of Mujib, who was taken captive by the Pakistani occupation army on the midnight of March 25, 1971, Tajuddin led the War of Independence as the prime minister of the provisional government.
+In the absence of Mujib, who was taken captive by the Pakistani occupation army at midnight of March 25, 1971, Tajuddin led the War of Independence as the prime minister of the provisional government.

 Syed Nazrul Islam was made the acting president.

-The seven-member cabinet of provisional government included Khandker Moshtaque Ahmed as the minister of foreign affairs and law, Captain Muhammad Mansur Ali as the finance minister, and AHM Quamruzzaman as the minister for home, relief and rehabilitation.
+The seven-member cabinet of provisional government included Khandker Moshtaque Ahmed as the minister for foreign affairs and law, Captain Muhammad Mansur Ali as the finance minister and AHM Quamruzzaman as the minister for home, relief and rehabilitation.

-Retired Colonel Muhammad Ataul Ghani Osmani, also member of national assembly, later General, was made the commander-in-chief of Mukti Bahini.
+Retired Colonel Muhammad Ataul Ghani Osmani, also a member of the national assembly, later General, was made the commander-in-chief of Mukti Bahini, or the liberation army.

-The provisional government appointed retired Colonel Abdur Rob, also member of national assembly, later Major General, the chief of staff of Mukti Bahini.
+The provisional government appointed retired Colonel Abdur Rob, also a member of the national assembly, later Major General, the chief of staff of Mukti Bahini.

-The bordering village of Baiddyanathtala, famous for its mangos, was renamed Mujibnagar after Sheikh Mujib who inspired the nation to fight for independence.
+The bordering village of Baiddyanathtala, famous for its mangos, was renamed Mujibnagar after Sheikh Mujib, who earlier placed six-point demand for regional autonomy and in March 7 addressed the nation and inspired all to fight for independence.

-The Awami League under the leadership of Sheikh Mujib swept the 1970 general election in the then East Pakistan, now Bangladesh, winning 160 out of 162 National Assembly seats of Pakistan and 288 of the 300 Provincial Assembly seats in the then East Pakistan.
+The Awami League under the leadership of Sheikh Mujib swept the 1970 general election in the then East Pakistan, now Bangladesh, winning 160 of the 162 National Assembly seats and 288 of the 300 Provincial Assembly seats.

-AL leaders and activists will lay wreaths on Mujib’s portrait at Bangabandhu Bhaban at 7:00am.
+AL leaders and activists will place wreaths at the portrait of Sheikh Mujibur Rahman on Bangabandhu Bhaban premises at Dhanmondi-32 in Dhaka at 9:00am.

 Want stories like this in your inbox?